 Blissfield is a very small village located in the state of Michigan.
 With a population of 3,263 people and just one neighborhood, Blissfield is the 261st largest community in Michigan.
-Blissfield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Blissfield was built prior to World War II, making it one of the older and more historic villages in the country.

 When you are in Blissfield, you'll notice that it is more blue-collar than most other communities in America.
-38.52% of Blissfield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Blissfield is a village of professionals, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Blissfield who work in sales jobs (9.05%), office and administrative support (8.24%), and healthcare suport services (7.02%).
+40.22% of Blissfield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Blissfield is a village of production and manufacturing workers, service providers, and professionals.
+There are especially a lot of people living in Blissfield who work in office and administrative support (8.18%), food service (7.64%), and healthcare suport services (6.34%).

 Blissfield is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Blissfield home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Blissfield residents report their race to be White.
+The greatest number of Blissfield residents report their race to be White, followed by Asian.
 Important ancestries of people in Blissfield include German, English, Irish, Dutch, and Scottish.

 The most common language spoken in Blissfield is English.
 Other important languages spoken here include Italian and Polish.